marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

         file.write(f'{word}\t{count}\n')
 ```

-- Unsurprisingly, the most finicky part of this script is extracting words from each line since there are a few gotchas
-- The first of these is in splitting the words
-  - Though most words are separated by whitespace, some authors in our texts also use em dashes or double hyphens, so these are also included in the regular expression that defines word delimiters
-- This splitting, however, does not remove punctuation marks at the start or end of words
-  - The builtin `strip` method of strings and `punctuation` constant from the `string` module fortunately take care of this easily
-  - The latter doesn't include curly quotes by default, which are separate characters, so we have to include them manually
-  - Finally, we convert all words to lowercase since for our purposes a word is the same regardless of its capitalization
+Unsurprisingly, the most finicky part of this script is extracting words from each line since there are a few gotchas.
+The first of these is in splitting the words.
+Though most words are separated by whitespace, some authors in our texts also use em dashes or double hyphens, so these are also included in the regular expression that defines word delimiters.
+This splitting, however, does not remove punctuation marks at the start or end of words.
+The builtin `strip` method of strings and `punctuation` constant from the `string` module fortunately take care of this easily.
+The latter doesn't include curly quotes by default, which are separate characters, so we have to include them manually.
+Finally, we convert all words to lowercase since for our purposes a word is the same regardless of its capitalization.

 ```python
 import re